xmartlabs/XLRemoteImageView/README.md

 XLRemoteImageView
 =================

 Objective-c categories that show a progress indicator while the image is loading from server.
-It uses the same NSCache and NSOperation object used in UIImageView=AFNetworking category.
+It uses the same NSCache and NSOperation object used in UIImageView+AFNetworking category.
 It looks like the Instagram loading indicator.
 It has been tested on ios 5 & 6.

 Installation
 --------